YottaDB/YDBDoc/ProgGuide/devcycle.rst

 Editing from the Shell
 +++++++++++++++++++++++++

 To create and edit a source program from the shell, invoke any text editor at the shell prompt and specify a UNIX file as the source.
-The YottaDB environment works best when you give a file the name of the M routine that it contains, and an .m extension.
+The YottaDB environment works best when you give a file the name of the M routine that it contains, and a .m extension.

 Example: